Cedarburg, Wisconsin: Tourism

 The Hilgen and Wittenberg Woolen Mill closed in 1968 and sat vacant for several years, until an offer was made to buy the buildings.
 The prospective owner intended to tear them down and build a gas station and a mini-mart.
 Then mayor, Stephan Fischer, told him he would need a demolition permit.
 There was no such thing, but it bought enough time that the buildings could be saved.
 William Welty bought the buildings on the corner and street, opening a restaurant.
 Jim Pape then bought the mill buildings on the creekside, opening a winery.
 Known as the Cedar Creek Settlement, the rest of the space was rented out to shops, studios and restaurants.

 This began a tourism boom in Cedarburg.
 More galleries and studios opened, as well as souvenir shops and other attractions.
 Business associations started weekend festivals, which attracted even more people to the city.
 As of 2020, the city hosts Winter Festival in February, Strawberry Festival in June, Wine and Harvest Festival in September, and German-themed Oktoberfest in October, as well as Christmas events in November and December.
 In the summer months, local companies sponsor a concert series called Summer Sounds which takes place at Cedar Creek Park.

 Many Cedarburg residents who do not work in the tourist industry commute for work, reflecting the larger trend of Ozaukee County as a majority-commuter community.

 Culture

-Cedarburg's first German settlers' influence is still visible in the 21st Century.
+The influence of Cedarburg's first German settlers is still visible in the 21st century.
 There are six Lutheran congregations in the community; Trinity Lutheran Church on Columbia Road is the oldest, having been founded in 1843 by a group of Old Lutheran immigrants from the Prussian Province of Pomerania.
-Many 19th century buildings have German inscriptions on their capstones, and the oldest gravestones in city cemeteries are in German.
+Many 19th-century buildings have German inscriptions on their capstones, and the oldest gravestones in city cemeteries are in German.
 The Zur Ruhe Cemetery on Bridge Street takes its name from a German phrase meaning "to rest."